magdo800/PINN/README.md

 This project investigates physics-informed neural networks (PINNs) as a framework for solving differential equations.
 Starting from the foundations of neural networks and automatic differentiation, it progresses through concrete examples, training difficulties, and modern mitigation strategies, before extending to parametric solution families and operator learning.

-The dissertation is self-contained for anyone with a solid undergraduate maths background — no prior knowledge of PINNs or PyTorch is assumed.
+The dissertation is built from the ground up for anyone with a solid maths background — no prior knowledge of neural networks or PyTorch is assumed.

 ---